Acer palmatum dissectum Ever Red

 Acer palmatum Atropurpureum

 Small Growing Japanese Maples

 Japanese maples, Acer palmatum and Acer japonicum varieties, are an extremely diverse range of plants in terms of size, shape and leaf colour.

-There are very slow growing dwarf varieties, usually with minute leaves.
+There are upright trees or the very slow growing dwarf varieties.

 The Weeping Japanese Maples varieties, Acer palmatum dissectum, form mushroom-shaped mounds with intricately twisted branches.
 These are also known as the "Lace Leaf Maples".

 Then there are the upright growing trees, some of which under ideal conditions may eventually reach 8-10 metres.

 Most deciduous trees and shrubs change in colour in autumn, but few can match the magnificent autumn displays of the Japanese Maples.

 Whilst Japanese Maples are a must in a Japanese-style garden, they can be incorporated in most other styles of gardens.